matinbayaat/matinbayaat/README.md

 ### 🧑‍💻 About Me

-- 🎓 I'm currently studying Computer Engineering  and I'm a junior Python developer
+- 🎓 I'm currently studying Computer Engineering  and I'm a  Python developer
 - 🌱 I’m currently learning Machine learning and internet networking and linux
 - 👯 I'm looking to collaborate on open source projects and build cool and useful projects
 - 💬 Ask me about  Python,Django,Machine Learning , or Linux